msfjarvis/msfjarvis.dev/content/posts/switching-my-email-to-purelymail.md

 #### You pay for it

 By now everybody must have realized a simple fact: If you're not paying, you're the product.
 I do not wish to be a product.
 Your hard-earned money is more likely to keep companies from being shady than your emails.
-PurelyMail is a one man operation, which inspires more faith in me than Google's massive scale.
+PurelyMail is a one man operation, which makes it more trustworthy to me than Google's massive scale.
 Google does not care for a single user, PurelyMail will.

 #### Transparency